-Reading is one of my favorite pastimes, and I always try to keep an eye out for good books.
+Reading is one of my favourite pastimes, and I always try to keep an eye out for good books.
 I’ve recently read a couple of nature books that I really enjoyed and that I think will appeal to most animal lovers.
 They also make for perfect summer holiday reads!

 - Some We Love, Some We Hate, Some We Eat – Hal Herzog

 This book about our (sometimes twisted) relationship with animals really struck a chord with me.
-I might be a vegan, but I have also been a keen horserider that until recently never got too uncomfortable about roaming the hills on the back of my horse, just because I enjoy it.
+I might be mostly vegan, but I have also been a keen horserider that until recently never got too uncomfortable about roaming the hills on the back of my horse, just because I enjoy it.
 Hal Herzog is an anthrozoologist that writes in a refreshingly non-judgemental way about these dilemma’s and leaves you feeling good about doing your bit – whatever that is.